DV-IO/UCI-Project_1/README.md

 The main purpose of this network is to expose a load-balanced and monitored instance of DVWA, the D*mn Vulnerable Web Application.

-Load balancing ensures that the application will be highly _____, in addition to restricting _____ to the network.
+Load balancing ensures that the application will be highly secure, in addition to restricting access to the network.
-- _TODO: What aspect of security do load balancers protect?
-What is the advantage of a jump box?_
+- The benefit of a load balancer, is to protect the server(s) from: DDoS attacks, hacks - thanks to the Web Application Firewall inside of the load balancer, additionally it provides extra user security: a load balancer can request username and password for site access, and (if processing credit cards) can help simplify PCI rules compliance.
+- A Jump Box is advatageous in that it can provide access to the user through a single node, that can be secured and monitored.

 Integrating an ELK server allows users to easily monitor the vulnerable VMs for changes to the _____ and system _____.
 - _TODO: What does Filebeat watch for?_